richbayliss/mosquitto-jwt-docker/README.md

-# mosquitto-mysql-docker
+# mosquitto-jwt-docker
-Mosquitto MQTT server, with MySQL auth backend, running in Docker
+Mosquitto MQTT server, with JWT auth backend, running in Docker

 # Why?
 MQTT is a great protocol for linking embedded microcontrollers to software on the web.
 Its publish/subscribe model works great for both public channels of communications and for private ones.
 An Access Control List (ACL) is needed to restrict every other client from being able to read the messages designated to others.
-By default, Mosquitto doesn't have this functionality; but luckily a project is available to create a plugin to provide this kind of authentication and ACL system.
+By default, Mosquitto doesn't have this functionality; this project aims to solve that.

-This project is an amalgamation of the Mosquitto and auth-plugin projects.

 # Why Docker?
 Running containers is easy and reliable.
 I belive that the future of services is running inside a container so I set out to make sure